igmhub/LaCE/docs/docs/emulatorTraining.md

 # NN - Emulator Training
-The training of the emulators is done with the code `train.py`. which is in the `bin` folder.
+The training of the emulators is done with the code `train.py`. which is in the `scripts` folder.
 This code is used to train the emulators with the data available in the repository.

 In order to train the emulator, one needs to specify the training configuration file.
 This file is a .yaml file that contains the parameters for the training.
-An example of this file is `config.yaml` in the `bin` folder.
+An example of this file is `config.yaml` in the `scripts` folder.

 To run the training, one needs to run the following command:

 ```
-python bin/train.py --config=path/to/config.yaml
+python scripts/train.py --config=path/to/config.yaml
 ```

 The configuratoin file contains the following parameters: